Vyral/charletta-wilson/_posts/2021-08-26-how-we-judge-matters.md

 **3\.
 Listen longer.** If you’re waiting for the other half of a conversation to stop talking so you can assert your ideas, you aren’t listening.
 Practice listening for understanding before making a judgment.

 **4\.
-Watch your language for excessive ‘shoulds’**\: ‘She should have done this, or I should have done that…’ Stop ‘shoulding’ on yourself\!
+Watch your language for excessive ‘shoulds’**\: ‘She should have done this', or 'I should have done that.’
+Stop ‘shoulding’ on yourself\!

 **5\.
 Remember that you should be judged in the same way you judge others.** If that’s not enough motivation to do better, I don’t know what is.